ansable/sexism_detection_in_russian/README.md

 **N.B.**: we decided to avoid the 4-page-long arxiv publication template, for the sake of completion and full documentation of the process.
 The references are given in the end of each of the subtopics.

+**Link to useful compilation to conduct your own sexism detection research.**

 ### Part one.
 Creating sexist corpus and the process of its annotation.